Care work: Prisoner of love framework

-Commoditization of emotion theory
+Commodification of emotion framework

-Commoditization of emotion theory focuses on the effects of marketized care work on care workers' experiences and well-being.
+The commodification of emotion framework examines how the marketization of care work may affect workers' experiences and well-being.
 It holds that many jobs in the service economy require workers to display emotions they do not feel, which is harmful to them.
+The perspective is associated with Arlie Russell Hochschild, who introduced the concept of "emotional labor" to describe jobs that require workers to display emotions they may not genuinely feel.
+Some service jobs require "deep acting", in which workers attempt to internalize prescribed emotions, which may produce psychological strain.
+There is mixed evidence regarding whether emotional labor reduces job satisfaction or mental health.

-Love-and-money theory
+Love-and-money framework

 The "love-and-money" theory attempts to reconcile the perceived divide between work done for intrinsic motivation and work done for pay.
 Theorists assert that because men and women are seen as opposites and gender governs thinking, a dualistic view develops that "women, love, altruism, and the family are, as a group, radically separate and opposite from men, self-interested rationality, work, and market exchange."
 This belief has led to the idea that care work should not be performed for pay because pay will undermine the intrinsic motivations for this work; however, studies have shown that these divides may not be so stark.
 It has been found that acknowledging rewards sends the message that the recipient is trusted, respected, and appreciated.
 These results suggest that the more that pay is combined with trust and appreciation, the less it drives out genuine intrinsic motivation (especially important in care work).
 Theorists believe that the central problem with care work is under-demand, and it should be better compensated by the market.

+Measurement of care work

+Time-use surveys

+The most commonly used method for measuring unpaid care and domestic labor is through time-use surveys.
+These surveys collect information on how individuals allocate their time over a 24-hour period, typically using diary-based methods that record time spent in paid employment, unpaid household labor, caregiving, and other activities.
+Time-use data are used to estimate the distribution of unpaid domestic work within households and across populations.

+National and cross-national time-use surveys consistently show that women spend more time than men on unpaid care work.
+For example, time-use research in Guatemala found that women performed approximately 70 percent of unpaid domestic labor within households.
+Studies using Chinese time-use data report similar gender disparities, with women spending substantially more time on unpaid household work than men.
+Time-series data compiled by the United Nations Statistics Division across multiple countries also indicate persistent gender gaps in the allocation of unpaid household labor worldwide.

+While time-use surveys record time spent in paid employment, paid care work is more commonly measured through labor force surveys and occupational classifications that identify care-related jobs in market settings.